TMPRSS2

 Transmembrane protease, serine 2 is an enzyme that in humans is encoded by the TMPRSS2 gene.
 It belongs to the TMPRSS family of proteins, whose members are transmembrane proteins which have a serine protease activity.
-These proteins often consist of an N-terminal intracellular domain, a C-terminal protease domain, a transmembrane domain and a variable extracellular stem region that constitutes the characterization of the protein.
 The TMPRSS2 protein is found in high concentration in the cell membranes of epithelial cells of the lung and of the prostate, but also in the heart, liver and gastrointestinal tract.

 Mutations of the TMPRSS2 gene are often involved in prostate cancer.
 Several viruses, including SARS-CoV-2, use the protease activity of the TMPRSS2 protein in the process of entering cells.

 Function

 The TMPRSS2 gene encodes a protein that belongs to the serine protease family.
-The encoded protein contains a type II transmembrane domain, a receptor class A domain, a scavenger receptor cysteine-rich domain and a protease domain.
+The encoded protein contains a type II transmembrane domain, a low density lipoprotein receptor class A domain, a scavenger receptor cysteine-rich domain and a protease domain.
 Serine proteases are known to be involved in many physiological and pathological processes.
 This gene is up-regulated by androgenic hormones in prostate cancer cells and down-regulated in androgen-independent prostate cancer tissue.
 The protease domain of this protein is thought to be cleaved and secreted into cell media after autocleavage.
 TMPRSS2 participates in proteolytic cascades necessary for normal physiological function of the prostate.
 Gene knockout mice lacking TMPRSS2 show no abnormalities.

+Structure

+As a type II transmembrane protease, TMPRSS2 consists of an intracellular N-terminal domain, a transmembrane domain, a stem region that extends extracellularly and a C-terminal domain that catalyzes its serine protease (SP) activity.
+This serine protease activity is orchestrated by a catalytic triad containing the residues His296, Asp345, and Ser441.
+This noted catalytic triad is typically responsible for the cleaving of basic amino acid residues (lysine or arginine residues)— consistent with what is observed in the S1/S2 cleavage site found in SARS-CoV-2.
+A notable domain in the stem region that has been examined through mutational analysis is the low density lipoprotein receptor class A domain (LDLRA).
+Experimental evidence suggests that this domain likely participates in enzymatic activity of the protein and has been examined alongside another motif in the stem region: the scavenger receptor cysteine-rich domain (SRCR).
+This domain may be implicated in the binding of extracellular molecules and other nearby cells.
+Interestingly, SRCR may have a role in overall proteolytic activity of the protein, which could lead to implications on the overall virulence of SARS-CoV-2.